dnuma/dnuma/README.md

-Graduated software developer at Conestoga College with experience in game development in Unity3D using C# as a game developer, with additional experience in JavaScript, HTML5, and CSS3.
+Data-minded professional with proven expertise in assessing software quality, identifying bugs, and simulating application performance by conducting automated tests.
+Adept at collaborating with QA engineers and developers to devise and implement effective strategies and test plans while ensuring optimal functionality and fulfilment of set expectations.
-Able to work remotely without any supervision, well-organized and collaborative team player with strong communication and analytical abilities, with easy understanding and adaptability to new technologies.
+Well-versed in reviewing system requirements and tracking quality assurance metrics to deliver efficient software and web applications.
+Excellent communicator with critical thinking and problem-solving abilities; able to work remotely under minimal supervision and easily adapt to the latest technologies.
-English and Spanish spoken languages.
+English and Spanish languages spoken.